 Garlic Health Benefits

-If I say, garlic is a medicine, you'll probably respond: "Yeah?
+If I say, Garlic is a medicine, you'll probably respond: "Yeah?
 So, tell me something new."
-Garlic has long been famous for its wonderful medicinal qualities and flavour.
+Garlic has long been famous for its wonderful medicinal qualities and its incredible flavour.
 It is used in variety of ways in different cultures for medicinal as well as culinary purposes.

 Most of us like the flavour it adds to our food.
 But, the pungent smell it leaves in our mouths - don't you hate it?
-Well, the person next to us might hate it even worse.
-HA!
+Well, the person next to you might hate it even worse.

-In spite of this unfortunate side effect, Garlic is still hailed as the best medicine for a variety of diseases.
-It helps in curing a wide range of symptoms ranging from infections to cancer.
+In spite of this unfortunate side effect, Garlic is still hailed as the best medicine for curing many symptoms ranging from simple infections to serious diseases.

-In 1858, Louis Pasteur was so stunned by its antibacterial activity that he introduced Garlic as an antiseptic to prevent gangrene during World War I and World War II.
-It can also fight the disease, Beriberi.
+In 1858, Louis Pasteur was so stunned by its antibacterial activity that he introduced Garlic as an antiseptic to prevent Gangrene during World War I and World War II.
 When taken regularly, garlic improves thiamine absorption and improves our immunity to Beriberi.
-Garlic pods also have a strong anti-fungal quality in them.
-It can also prevent and treat digestive disorders and colon infections.
-And, as everyone know, it fights effectively against cold and sore throat.
+Garlic also has a strong anti-fungal quality in it.
+It can prevent and treat digestive disorders and colon infections.
+It fights effectively against cold and sore throat.